-Dr. Adam Reid recently joined our team as Co-Lead Optometrist at Banker’s Hall in Calgary.
+Dr. Adam Reid recently joined our team as an Optometrist at Southcentre, Varsity, Airdrie and the Carstairs locations in Calgary.
 He received a Bachelor of Science from the University of Calgary, his Doctor of Optometry from the New England College of Optometry.
 Dr. Reid is passionate about helping people find the best solutions for their vision needs, and he is excited for the next stage of his career at FYidoctors.
 Read on to learn more about Dr. Reid’s background, his specialties and his vision for the future.

 Born and raised in Calgary, I received my Bachelor of Science in Biology from UofC.
 I received my Doctor of Optometry from the New England College of Optometry, where I graduated with honours.
 My training was focused on 4 rotations during my last year of my optometry degree: Houston, Texas, working in a specialty contact lens practice; rural BC, focusing on comprehensive Optometry; White River Junction, Vermont, focusing on ocular disease; and Boston, working at a Public Health facility providing care for under serviced patients.